Global well-posedness for intermediate NLS with nonvanishing conditions at infinity: Local well-posedness

-\begin{proof} To establish the uniform bound \eqref{est:aprioriZ2} in $\mathcal{Z}^2_\rho$, the principal difficulty arises from a derivative loss in the highest-order energy estimate.
+\begin{proof} To establish the uniform bound \eqref{est:aprioriZ2}, the principal difficulty arises from a derivative loss in the highest-order energy estimate.
 To overcome this, we employ a \emph{modified energy method}: we design a frequency-localized correction term that neutralizes the problematic nonlinear interactions in the nonlinearity of \eqref{gINLSmoll}.
-In the following proof, we put